tong-lambda/sandbox-javascript-node/README.md

 - Initialize new node project
   - Run `npm init` to generate a `package.json` file which is used by npm and node
   - Setup mocha https://mochajs.org/#getting-started
-    - using `npm install --save-dev mocha` instead
+    - Use `npm install --save-dev mocha` instead to install as a development dependency for the project
-    - change script test to `mocha` in package.json to enable `npm test` command
+    - Change script test to `mocha` in package.json to enable `npm test` command